exceptionless/Exceptionless/CONTRIBUTING.md

 2. Follow the Coding Conventions
   * Adhere to common conventions you see in the existing code
   * Include tests, and ensure they pass
-  * Search to see if your new functionality has been discussed on [the Exceptionless uservoice forum](http://exceptionless.uservoice.com), and include updates as appropriate
+  * Search to see if your new functionality has been discussed on [the Exceptionless issues](https://github.com/exceptionless/Exceptionless/issues), and include updates as appropriate
   * four spaces, no tabs
   * no trailing whitespaces, blank lines should have no spaces
   * use spaces around operators, after commas, colons, semicolons, around `{` and before `}`